lusant55/GPS-neo-6m-and-Openlog/README.eng.md

 So, I used the software provided by Sparkfun ( https://github.com/sparkfun/OpenLog/tree/master/firmware/OpenLog_Firmware/OpenLog ), added a new operating mode, MODE_GPS, parsed the $GPRCM frame, and saved only the most frequently used data.

-The $GPRCM framework has 3 types of formats:
+The $GPRCM frame has 3 types of formats:

 Not synchronized:
 ```